NormanPCN/StardewValleyMods/EasierMonsterEradication/README.md

  v.1.2.0
  Added Japanese translation.
 (Thanks mitekano23)
  The config dialog is no longer restricted to the game title screen menu.
 It can now be used inGame.

+ v1.2.1
+ Fixed a bug where and in game change to the config MonsterPercent did not take effect.
+The games cache is invalidated.